 When I held her, I could feel how flat her rib cage was, but I thought it normal, only to be convinced by my sister that it wasn’t.
 We both searched through the internet to find an understanding of Ariel’s condition, and we discovered it was Swimmer Puppy Syndrome/Flat Puppy Syndrome.
 Swimmer Puppy Syndrome is the flattening of the abdomen and thorax from top to bottom after birth for unknown reasons.
 At the time, I had never seen a case in person.
 The following were the symptoms that we took note of

-- Inability of the puppy to stand up or walk
+- The inability of the puppy to stand up or walk

 - The pup moved around by making swimming motions